Home Page: http://www.swarthmore.edu/Humanities/sforres1/>

 Walter Benjamin, “”The Task of the Translator,” TSR 75-83; Ezra Pound, “Guido’s Relations,” TSR 84-91; Jorge Luis

 For Sept.
-24, find someone’s translation you like (1-2 pages, or a 1-2 page excerpt of something longer), bring in enough copies for everyone and be ready to explain what you like about it.
+21, find someone’s translation you like (1-2 pages, or a 1-2 page excerpt of something longer), bring in enough copies for everyone OR save scan pdfs so you can project in the classroom, and be ready to explain what you like about it.

 Raffel, Benjamin, Pound, Borges, Nabokov; present final versions of first project, discuss your experience and results.
 Form different small groups (if you desire) for the second project.